 - Are they available and attentive to your questions?

 - Is there an online forum where you can connect with other customers?

 - Are the other customers active, friendly, and willing to share advice?

 - Do you feel like you can create a flexible workflow, or does the EHR make you follow a rigid process?

 - It allows completely paperless intakes through interactive forms.

 - You can easily create superbills and invoices, and email them to clients right from their chart.

-Finding the right EHR takes some time and effort, but once you do, you’ll be amazed at how much time you’ll save, and how much easier it is to stay organized!
+SimplePractice offers a free 30-day trial, so you can see if it works for you too.
+Finding the right EHR takes some time and effort.
+But once you do, you’ll be amazed at how much time you’ll save, and how much easier it is to stay organized!